Indian sage dreams of gold to save economy, government starts digging

 Indians buy as much as 2.3 tonnes of gold, on average, every day - the weight of a small elephant - and what they don't give to the gods is mostly hoarded.

 That is costing the economy dear, since India has few gold mines.
-Gold imports totalled $54 billion in the year ending on March 31, 2013, a major factor in swelling the current account deficit and undermining the rupee.
+Gold imports totalled (33 billion pounds) in the year ending on March 31, 2013, a major factor in swelling the current account deficit and undermining the rupee.

 Swami Sarkar's dream haul of 1,000 tonnes would be enough to replace all of India's imports for a year and would be worth at least $40 billion.